State Election - 2021

 Taking a stand on road safety

-Over the past decade we’ve witnessed countless tragedies on Tasmanian roads, which is why we’re calling for an increased focus on road safety during this year’s State Election.
+Over the past decade we’ve witnessed countless tragedies on Tasmanian roads, which is why we called for an increased focus on road safety during the 2021 State Election.

 We believe that Tasmania can be the best state in Australia when it comes to road safety.

 We know what’s needed to keep Tasmanians safe on our roads.
 We know what the great weight of evidence tells us should be done.

 What we need are the resources and a unity of purpose across all levels of government and the community to make this goal a reality.How you helped

 We asked our members and the broader Tasmanian community to help us realise these priorities by directly lobbying political parties and candidates to take a stand on road safety.

 With your support, we are another step closer to making our roads safer.

 Priority 1Currently, Tasmania is the only state in Australia that does not reinvest its speed camera enforcement revenue into road safety.
 This money is instead pulled back into general government revenue, where it isn’t specifically set aside for road safety initiatives.

 This is why we want to see the money collected from speeding fines reinvested into road safety.
 We’re particularly keen to see this money go towards the roll out of more advanced speed camera and mobile phone detection technologies.
 These can better detect not just speed but mobile phone use and other distractions, which are an increasing concern to Tasmanian drivers.